dnabeast/tabmenu/readme.md

 HTML menu creation for Laravel Blade
 ====================================

-This allows you to define your HTML menu system using easy to read syntax in blade file.
+This allows you to define your HTML menu system using easy to read syntax in a blade file.

 It allows the menu urls to change if it's called from an admin directory. ie.
 It currently only supports tabs (not spaces).